pvscia/Hotel-Management/README.md

    <img width="750" alt="image" src="https://github.com/pvscia/Hotel-Management/assets/126550095/212c27f0-8154-44cd-9862-f114761eb53a">

-   And with that, the chance of a forgotten request placed by a guest has been further reduced.
+   And with that, the chance of a forgotten request placed by a guest has been further reduced